PAPSS-COM/papss-com.github.io/faq.md

 1. [NIBSS](https://vi-nibsssandbox.nibss-plc.com.ng/) in Nigeria
 2. [GHIBBS](https://www.ghipss.net/index.php) in Ghana

-## How do I get started?
+## As a new client interested in PAPSS, How do I get started?

-Contact PAPSS at info@papss.com
+Please contact us at PAPSS at info@papss.com